Top

 There are numerous reasons why an individual would wish to have their record expunged, including:

-• They are unable to apply for jobs with a criminal record
+• They are unable to be hired for jobs with a criminal record

 • They are unable to apply for a lease to an apartment or home